wdi-sf-march-2014/notes/living_in_the_command_line.md

 Now try `ls` again.
 Do you see the `books.txt` file?
 Look at the contents with `cat`.
 Let's make another, smaller file, which will be our bookshelf.
 Describe the bookshelf, and just say the description to ourselves.

-`echo "The particle board of this bookshelf flexes under the weight of the books it holds, but it serves its purpose and does it cheaply."`
+	echo "This bookshelf flexes under the weight of the books it holds."

 `echo` is a command that just echoes (outputs) what we give to it as arguments (same as operands).
 Now we want to put that line in a file called `bookshelf.txt`.

-`echo "The particle board of this bookshelf flexes under the weight of the books it holds, but it serves its purpose and does it cheaply." > bookshelf.txt`
+	echo "This bookshelf flexes under the weight of the books it holds" > bookshelf.txt

 Using the closing angle bracket `>` in this way is called redirection.
 Every command that we run in the shell has an input, an output, an error output, and arguments/operands.
 We are saying:  "Run `echo` with this string as an operand, and take the output and put it in a new file called bookshelf."
 Try running `ls` again, and `cat` our new file.